 Prep the coffee maker

-Ours has an automatic timer, so if I know what time we’re getting up, I’ll set it to be ready when I come downstairs.
-Otherwise, I’ll have everything ready to go with the press of one button.
+Our coffeemaker has an automatic timer.
+If I know what time we’re getting up the next day, I’ll set the coffee to be ready when I come downstairs.
+Otherwise, I’ll have everything ready to go with the press of the ‘brew’ button.

-My Nighttime Routine Step 4: Spend a Few Minutes Taking Care of Myself
+Nighttime Routine Step 4: Spend a Few Minutes Taking Care of Yourself

 Take time for vitamins and personal care